Liladharithole/Nalanda-Library-Management-System/README.md

 ---

+## 🙏 Acknowledgements

+- Built with ❤️ for Heumn Interactive Pvt.
+Ltd. assessment
+- Special thanks to the open-source community for amazing tools and libraries and AI for the code walkthrough like ChatGPT and Windsurf AI Code Editor

+---

 ## 🔧 Tech Stack

 - Node.js (v18+)
 - Express.js
 - MongoDB + Mongoose
+- GraphQL
 - JWT Authentication
 - Role-Based Access Control (Admin/Member)
 - Postman (for API testing)